 Topic: life science.
 Format: nonfiction.
 Rating: 3/3

 I got this collection on a recommendation from someone who had read some of the author’s other work, but not this, on the basis that “it’s like Neil Gaiman, but with more kids.”
 And it was, superficially, like Neil Gaiman but with more kids, and Link has a beautiful command of language which I am always in favor of.
 But I found it difficult to connect with many of the characters or scenarios.
-I think this may have partly been because while only hinting at the monster is extraordinarily effective in visual media (lookin at you, Stranger Things), and can be pulled off in print, here a lot of the creatures and threats came off more as vague and unformed than sinisterly shadowy.
+I think this may have partly been because while only hinting at the monster can be extraordinarily effective, here a lot of the creatures and threats came off more as vague and unformed than sinisterly shadowy.
 I found myself very lax about whether the protagonists survived because most of them didn’t really feel like people and threats didn’t feel very threatening.
 This is all purely subjective, unlike many of the reasons I ding books (such as being lamely written or kind of a slog) which are a little more quantifiable, but this is my website and I pick the books.
 That all said, the vampire story knocked my socks off.

 Genre: horror, character study.
 Format: short stories.
 Rating: 2/3